Skip to content

 The national flag flying over the rooftops of Tallinn, capital city of Estonia

-Editor's Note (January 2025): Estonia has increased tax rates for companies and individuals from 1 January 2025.
-A security tax package has also been introduced, which will raise the VAT rate from 1 July 2025, raise the personal tax rate from 2026, and introduce a 2% profit tax from 2026.
+Editor's Note (April 2025): Estonia increased tax rates for companies and individuals on 1 January 2025.
+A security tax package has also been introduced, which will raise the VAT rate from 1 July 2025 and raise the personal tax rate from 2026.
 Read more about the changes.

 For the tenth year in a row, Estonia's tax system has topped the 2023 International Tax Competitiveness Index (ICTI).
 This means that once again, Estonia has the best tax code of all OECD countries.